 Inferior turbinates can be chronically hypertrophied from inflammation, allergic rhinitis or are structurally predisposed.
 The nose bone in the centre can be crooked from birth, a normal growth variation, or due to trauma.

-These block the breathing and also predisposes to rhinosinusitis.
+These block the breathing and predisposes to snoring, obstructive sleep apnea (OSA) and rhinosinusitis.

 Examination under good headlight with nasal speculum.
 Flexible nasoendoscopy for more detailed and posterior nose examination.

 - Allergy avoidance and medications, nasal steroid sprays and decongestants

 - Radiofrequency or coblation reduction of inferior turbinates

 - Reduction of the inferior turbinates via partial turbinectomy or turbinoplasty.

 - Septoplasty to correct the crooked nose bone

 - Open septorhinoplasty to correct both external and internal crooked nose bone.
 This allows cosmetic correction of the external appearance of the crooked nose together with functional correction of the internal crooked nose bone.
 I work together with specialists in plastic nose reconstruction for this.

 D. Tumors of the nose/ Nose cancer